Make Appointment

 Semen Collection & Analysis

+As a leader in Florida’s pet reproduction community, Highland Pet Hospital offers semen collection, analysis and storage services for your breeding needs.
 Semen collection and analysis is often overlooked by novice breeders in terms of its importance in the breeding process.
 The way that your stud’s semen is collected can play a major role in the amount of the semen collected- as well as the quality of the sample.
 Our years of experience in collecting semen will ensure that your stud’s sample is of the highest quality and handled with the best care.

 Semen has three fractions or parts.
 The first fraction of the ejaculate, called the pre-sperm fraction, ranges in volume from 0.1 to 1.0 ml.
 The second part is the sperm-rich fraction, which is generally from 0.1 to 6 ml, depending on the size and breed of the dog.
 The third fraction is the prostatic fluid, which normally ranges from 1.0 to 20.0 ml.

+A good semen evaluation will give confidence to breeders that your stud will be able to successfully impregnate the female.
+There are numerous factors that can degrade your stud’s semen, and we will look closely at all of these factors.
 Evaluation of a semen sample includes assessment of color; sperm motility, concentration, and morphology; and, the presence of other cells or bacteria.

 Color: Healthy canine semen should be pearly white or translucent in color.
 Yellow semen indicates urine contamination, and urine is toxic to sperm.
 Red discoloration indicates that blood is present either from trauma, prostate problems or infection.